The 5 best carbs for plant-based meals

 Mung beans are an excellent source of plant-based protein, making them an incredibly filling complex carb.

 They also provide plenty of Iron, Calcium, B-Vitamins, Copper, Magnesium, Potassium and Zinc, all of which contribute to health benefits including protecting against heart disease due to the antioxidants, helping support your immunity, assisting with weight loss.
 And they may even help reduce PMS symptoms thanks to their impressive B-Vitamin profile.

 Deliciously filling, add Mung beans to your salads, stir-fries, soups and spicy curry soups.

 There are lots of recipes to try out with oats.
+Including oat ice cream, oatmeal pancakes and maple oat bread.
 Yes, they're a great choice for breakfast, but you can also use them to make tempeh bacon, banana bread, savoury oatmeal bowls, or you can even coat them in different masalas for a tasty oaty twist.

 The delicious root vegetable beetroot is low in calories but high in nutrients!
 It provides dietary fibre, folate, Vitamin C, Manganese and Potassium, making it one of our favourite complex carbs.